ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 The Popperian agent can further improve within it's lifetime by learning models of it's world.
 Generating data from these models can be used for planning, or to produce low dimensional representations of the environment.

-These dimensions (what is learnt and from what data) are useful to understand the different approaches of intelligent agents.
+These dimensions (what is learnt and from what data) further illuminate the different approaches of intelligent agents.

 ## Summary